 In this section

 An Outreach Education program is available to hospitals throughout Victoria, Southern NSW and Tasmania.
-We run two types of programs currently: an online interactive webinar for multiple learners, as well as a face to face program for individual hospitals.
+We run various types of programs currently: an in-person webinars, online interactive webinar for multiple learners, as well as a face to face program for individual hospitals.

 These Interactive webinars involve challenging cases and small group discussion and include faculty from PIPER and PICU.
 We invite senior nursing and medical staff wanting to extend their knowledge of care for the sick paediatric patient.
-Each session will be hosted via Zoom
+There will be in person sessions and sessions hosted via Zoom

 Feedback from participants for online workshops: